b-rad-c/kwogger/README.md

     INFO=green
     WARNING=yellow
     ERROR=red

-The tail utility also has searching capabilities
-    + simple search function equivalent to 'grep'ing each log entry as a line
-    + advanced search by matching key/value pair data.

-Tail utility can be used by calling the module directly.
+Tail utility can be used by calling the module directly and providing a path

     python3 -m kwogger example.log

-The utility is based on the built-in cmd module and help can be found by pressing ctrl+c while tailing and then entering '?' at the prompt.

-### API Reference
+    # see help menu for more options
+    python3 -m kwogger -h